'It's not all about goals' - Greenwood defends his form amid lengthy Man Utd drought | Goal.com

 “I think it’s about keeping the right mentality," the Red Devils forward told the club's official website.

-"As you know, here at the club there’s always been a lot of goalscorers and I think the main focus that they had was just to keep the mentality strong,” he explained.
+"As you know, here at the club there’s always been a lot of goalscorers and I think the main focus that they had was just to keep the mentality strong.

 “Obviously I’d like to be scoring more goals and when those two things combine together I’ll be back."